What is product discovery and why is it important?

 Product discovery is an ongoing and iterative process that continues throughout the product development lifecycle.
 It fosters innovation and encourages continuous improvement.
 Through product discovery, the team can be confident that the product aligns with user needs, market demand, and organizational objectives.

 UserTesting can significantly enhance the product discovery process by offering invaluable user insights.
-Through our platform, teams can recruit real users to interact with their product or prototype and provide direct feedback and observations.
+Through our human insight platform, teams can recruit real users to interact with their product or prototype and provide direct feedback and observations.
 This firsthand UX information can help teams understand user behavior, preferences, pain points, and usability issues.
 User testing allows teams to understand their target audience better and ensure that the product meets user needs.
 Our platform gives quantitative and qualitative context that enables teams to make data-informed decisions.

 We make the testing process faster, simpler, and more cost-effective, enabling teams to iterate and refine products on the fly.
 By incorporating user feedback early and consistently, teams can create user-centric products that increase their likelihood of success.